swissbuechi/AdServerIpReservation.ps1/readme.md

 # Features

-* Every Server gets an DHCP IP reservation
+* Every server gets an DHCP IP reservation
 * Every IP is in an DHCP excluded range
 * Missing DHCP excluded ranges can be created
 * Every IP gets testet and only used if free